Automate PowerPoint Slides Creation with Python

 Objective

-To be efficient, you would like to automate the process of PowerPoint deck creation.
+To be efficient, you would like to automate the creation of PowerPoint decks.

 Your solution will be fully automated